YouTube Is Assembling New Teams To Spot Inappropriate Content Early

-YouTube is planning to proactively seek out and police inappropriate or offensive content following public backlash over its repeated failures to keep hateful, exploitive or otherwise unsavory videos off its platform.
+YouTube is planning to proactively seek out and police inappropriate or offensive content following public backlash over its repeated failures to keep hateful, exploitative, or otherwise unsavory videos off its platform.

-The company is creating what it calls an "Intelligence Desk," a multi-pronged "early detection" initiative intended to ferret out controversial content before it spirals into a bigger problem, BuzzFeed News has learned.
+The company is creating what it calls an "Intelligence Desk," a multipronged "early detection" initiative intended to ferret out controversial content before it spirals into a bigger problem, BuzzFeed News has learned.
 The desk is part of a broader push to improve YouTube’s content moderation system following a series of humiliating failures.

-YouTube’s Intelligence Desk will rely on Google data, user reports, social media trends, and third party consultants to detect inappropriate content early, and either remove it or prevent advertiser messaging from appearing near it.
+YouTube’s Intelligence Desk will rely on Google data, user reports, social media trends, and third-party consultants to detect inappropriate content early, and either remove it or prevent advertiser messaging from appearing near it.
 The Intelligence Desk was described in an advertiser briefing obtained by BuzzFeed News.

 A YouTube spokesperson confirmed the Intelligence Desk's creation in a statement to BuzzFeed News, stating: "As we outlined in a blog in December, we're expanding our work against bad actors trying to abuse our platform.
 This includes hiring more people working to address potentially violative content and increasing our use of machine learning technology.
 We can confirm that part of those efforts will include assembling new teams dedicated to protecting our platform against emerging trends and threats."